ROHITJAIND/EX-6-Creating-Cursors-using-PL-SQL/README.md

-# Ex.
-No: 5 Creating Cursors using PL/SQL
+# EX-05 Creating Cursors using PL/SQL

 ### AIM:
 To create a cursor using PL/SQL.